In order to be convicted of criminal harassment, the Crown Prosecutor will need to prove:

-Imprisonment of up to 10 years for indictable matters
+- Imprisonment of up to 10 years for indictable matters

-  A summary conviction, or summary offence, is resolved without a jury or indictment.
+A summary conviction, or a summary offence, is resolved without a jury or an indictment.
 It’s considered a “less serious” offence and is punished according to a different set of rules and lower sentencing guidelines.